dolittle/Runtime/Documentation/articles/domain_driven_design/aggregate_root.md

 ## State

-In Bifrost, an *Aggregate* is a purely *WRITE* concern.
+In Dolittle, an *Aggregate* is a purely *WRITE* concern.
 The aggregate plays no role in reading or presentation.
 As such, an *Aggregate* **MUST NOT** expose any public state, via variables or properties.
 Neither should the *Aggregate* return any of its internal entities or values objects, even in a transient state.
 The *Aggregate* is only required to keep such internal state that it requires to maintain its invariants.
 Since no public state is exposed by the *Aggregate* it does not need to keep in state values that are not part of its internal structure.

 This is the natural conclusion of all actions on the *Aggregate* springing from the *Aggregate Root*.
 If the root were to allow access to its internal entities or value-objects they could be stored past the lifetime of the *Aggregate Root* or even changed without running through the gatekeeper that is the root.